How to Install a Doorbell

 Run Wire From Transformer to Doorbell Base

-Fish the single strand of bell wire from the transformer to the location of the doorbell base.
+Mount base and fish the single strand of bell wire from the transformer to the location of the doorbell base.

 Attach Transformer Wire to Doorbell Base